ganddev/scooter/README.md

 # README

 ## Task
 It is expected to find the smalles amount of fleet engineers for a given amount of scooters in district.
-Theerfor it is expected to create a API or CLI tool.
+Therefor it is expected to create an API or a CLI tool.

 ### Restrictions
 One fleet engineer or fleet manager can only work in one district.